ericboehs/yt/README.md

 ### Video Management

-- **Play Videos**: Click the play button overlay on thumbnails
+- **Play Videos**: Click thumbnails or use hover overlay play button to start videos
+- **Theater Mode**: Toggle fullscreen viewing with T key or theater button
+- **Progress Sync**: Seamless progress tracking between web player and IINA
 - **Mark as Watched**: Click the ✓ button (also opens YouTube at video end)
 - **Delete Videos**: Click the trash icon (opens YouTube at video end and deletes files)
-- **Search**: Use the search bar to filter by title or channel name
+- **Search**: Real-time search from any page, with YouTube fallback suggestions
-- **Filter**: Sort by download date or upload date, filter by watch status
+- **Filter**: Sort by download/upload date, filter by watch status (unwatched/partial/watched)

 ### Channel Management